simylein/minecraft-server/README.md

 max-players=            (limuts the maximumg amount of players on the server at the same time
-                        [Warning large numbers may impact performance]) difficulty=             (defines ingame difficulty [peaceful, easy, normal, hard]) view-distance=          (defines number of ingame chnuks to be rendered [Warning large numbers may impact performance]) enforce-whitelist=      (enforces the whitelist[I would strongely recomment to set this to true]) white-list=             (turns on the whitelist[I would strongely recomment to set this to true]) online-mode=            (runs server in online mode with Mojang authentication [I would strongely recomment to set this to true]) motd=                   (this will be displayed in the menu below your server - chose what you like) server-port=            (default by 25565.
-Only importent if you are dealing with multiple server) max-tick-time=          (default by 60000.
+                        [Warning large numbers may impact performance]) difficulty=             (defines ingame difficulty [peaceful, easy, normal, hard]) view-distance=          (defines number of ingame chnuks to be rendered) [Warning large numbers may impact performance] enforce-whitelist=      (enforces the whitelist) [I would strongely recomment to set this to true] white-list=             (turns on the whitelist) [I would strongely recomment to set this to true] online-mode=            (runs server in online mode with Mojang authentication) [I would strongely recomment to set this to true] motd=                   (this will be displayed in the menu below your server - chose what you like) server-port=            (default by 25565.
+Only importent if you are dealing with multiple server) [if you run multiple servers each server wants to have its own port] max-tick-time=          (default by 60000.
 Time in millisecound until the server considers itself as crashed) gamemode=               (default survival.
 Defines your game mode.
-For creative server replace with creative) sync-chunk-writes=      (stores your changes [I would strongely recomment to set this to true])
+For creative server replace with creative) sync-chunk-writes=      (stores your changes) [I would strongely recomment to set this to true] spawn-protection=       (the number of block at the worldspawn only operators can touch)
 ```
 # scripts
 The following scripts automate the start, stop, restart and backup procedure.